Integra-tx/Piggybac_bioprospecting_pipeline/README.md

 ```bash
 python3 bioprospecting_pipeline/main.py
 ```
-In the file config.yaml, put the path to the folder with genomes in input_path and the path for where the output will be generated.
+In the file config.yaml, put the path to the folder with genomes in input_path, the path for where the output will be generated, the pathe for rspblast and the path for the database for rpsblast.

 ## Additional Requirements